112 Biostatistics (2 units) Winter

 Restrictions: This course is required for students in the Pharmaceutical Sciences Pathway, but is open to all students as an elective if space permits.
-Activities: Lecture, Project
+Activities: Direct - Lecture, Direct - Project, Student - Lecture

 This course covers detailed aspects of optimizing research design for clinical and basic research.
 The material presented builds on the content covered in the Study Design Course of the first year curriculum.
 Design strategies for varying types of research as well as skills for critical evaluation of research studies and literature will be the primary focus.
 In addition, the ethics of using animals and humans will be discussed.

 Instructor(s): N. Ahituv Prerequisite(s): None.